 - Infrared coagulation

-Peri-anal Skin Tags
+Perianal Skin Tags

 This is a condition which consists of small areas of loose skin protruding from the anal canal.
 Normally these are a result of a patient having had haemorrhoids which have "shrunk" leaving behind a small area of loose skin.
 These can be uncomfortable, irritating and lead to problems with personal hygiene.
 They can be removed very easily.

-This condition is often misdiagnosed as a "thrombosed pile" but is actually an acute condition resulting from the rupture of a small blood vessel under the skin adjacent to the anal canal.
-Typically the patient will give a history of sudden pain and development of a painful lump whilst they were straining on the toilet.
+This condition is often misdiagnosed as a "thrombosed pile" but is actually an acute condition resulting from the rupture of a small blood vessel under the skin, adjacent to the anal canal.
+Typically the patient will give a history of sudden pain and the development of a painful lump whilst they were straining on the toilet.

 Anal Polyps or Tumours

 It is also possible to develop tumours of the anus.
 This is a completely different disease to bowel cancer and can present in a number of different ways.
-If you have any concern you should seek medical advice.
+If you have any concerns you should seek medical advice.